ArjunCoder0/Custom-Mario/principle-mario/README.md

 ## Credits 👏

-- Inspired by Super Mario Bros
+- Inspired by Super Mario Bros with a customizable twist
 - Built with vanilla JavaScript, HTML5 Canvas, and Web Audio API
 - No external dependencies required